drago87/ST-Character-Maker/SillyTavern Character Maker/Generate/Step4 Outfit.md

 			/let key=outputIsList {{pipe}}|

 			/setvar key=logicBasedInstruction {{noop}}|
-			/setvar key=x 6|

 			/ife (( characterArchetype != 'Human') and ( characterArchetype != 'Android')) {:
-				/incvar x|

 				/ife ( logicBasedInstruction != '') {:
 					/addvar key=logicBasedInstruction {{newline}}|
 				:}|
-				/addvar key=logicBasedInstruction "{{getvar::x}}.
-If the character has paws, claws, hooves, or digitigrade limbs, describe how the shoes are shaped, opened, or adjusted to fit their structure."|
+				/addvar key=logicBasedInstruction "- If the character has paws, claws, hooves, or digitigrade limbs, describe how the shoes are shaped, opened, or adjusted to fit their structure."|

 			:}|
 			/elseif (( characterArchetype == 'Human') or ( characterArchetype == 'Android')) {:
-				/incvar x|

 				/ife ( logicBasedInstruction != '') {:
 					/addvar key=logicBasedInstruction {{newline}}|
 				:}|
-				/addvar key=logicBasedInstruction "{{getvar::x}}.
-If the character has prosthetics, braces, or other medical features, describe how the shoes provide support or structural compatibility."|
+				/addvar key=logicBasedInstruction "- If the character has prosthetics, braces, or other medical features, describe how the shoes provide support or structural compatibility."|

 			:}|
-			/flushvar x|

 			/ife ((inputIsList == 'Yes') or (outputIsList == 'Yes')) {:
 				/setvar as=array key={{var::variableName}} []|